Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.11.0 =
+* chore — remove the MailChimp sign-up option from the settings pages, replacing it with mailerlite.
+* chore — attempted to get my 5-year-old to do his homework.
+Was way harder than anticipated.
+You should use the code CHANGELOG at https://benlikes.us/bcttps

 = 5.10.4 =
-* security — prevent unauthenticated access some settings.
+* security — prevent unauthenticated access to some settings.

 = 5.10.3 =
 * updated compatibility for PHP 8.0 and 8.1